Vladimir Sofronitsky: Recognition and recordings

 Although little known in the West, Sofronitsky was held in the highest regard in his native land.
 Sviatoslav Richter and Emil Gilels looked up to Sofronitsky as their master, and famously, when Sofronitsky once drunkenly proclaimed that Richter was a genius, in return Richter toasted him and proclaimed him a god.
 Upon hearing of Sofronitsky's death, Gilels was reputed to have said that "the greatest pianist in the world has died."

-Sofronitsky's recordings have now been issued systematically in the West by such labels as Arkadia, Arlecchino, Chant du Monde, Denon Classics, Multisonic, Urania and Vista Vera as well as Philips.
-One noteworthy release, in BMG's "Russian Piano School" series, contains a complete concert, including a mercurial and highly praised account of Schumann's Piano Sonata No. 1, Op.
+Sofronitsky's recordings have been issued by labels including Arkadia, Arlecchino, Chant du Monde, Denon Classics, Multisonic, Urania, Vista Vera, and Philips.
+A release in BMG's "Russian Piano School" series contains a concert recording, including Schumann's Piano Sonata No. 1, Op.
 11.

 His issue in Philips' Great Pianists of the Twentieth Century features Chopin mazurkas and waltzes on the first CD and some of his legendary Scriabin on the second, including the 2nd (first movement), 3rd, 4th, and 9th sonatas and a performance of Vers la flamme.
 Denon Classics' (Japan) Vladimir Sofronitsky Edition is a series of 15 CDs, ten of which remain in print.
 Brilliant Classics published Sofronitsky's 9 CDs edition of recordings of Scriabin, Chopin, Rachmaninoff and others.
 His recordings document one of the most intense and individual pianistic personalities of the 20th century.